Private Pilot Glider, Oral Prep

 What are the standard pre-launch signals?

-- Take up slack, one arm down, swung left to right like a pendulum
+- Take up slack, arm swung slowly side to side through an arc

-- Brief signals on the ground, never invent them in the air
+- Never confuse the two; brief signals on the ground, never invent them in the air

 III.Airport and Gliderport Operations